login-securite/lsassy/README.md

 ### Kerberos tickets harvesting

-Kerberos tickets will be extracted and saved to `$HOME/.config/lsassy/tickets` in `kirbi` format.
+Kerberos tickets will be extracted and saved to `$HOME/.config/lsassy/tickets` in `ccache` format.
 You can specify output directory using `-K [directory]` or `--kerberos-dir [directory]` parameter.
 If this directory doesn't exist, the tool will attempt to create it before outputing tickets.

 ```bash
 lsassy -d hackn.lab -u pixis -p P4ssw0rd dc01.hackn.lab -K '/tmp/kerberos_tickets'